khprzybyl/BiteBonanza/README.md

 -   [React Native](https://reactnative.dev/) - The framework used
 -   [Expo](https://expo.dev/) - Platform for universal React applications
 -   [TypeScript](https://www.typescriptlang.org/) - Typed JavaScript for better developer experience

+##To run the app using the Expo Development Client:

+1. Ensure you have Node.js installed on your machine.
+2. Clone the repository and navigate to the project directory.
+3. Install the dependencies:

+yarn install

+4. Start the app with the following command:

+npx expo start --dev-client

+The above command will open up a Metro Bundler in your default web browser.
+You can then run the app on an simulator, or a physical device by following the instructions on the Metro Bundler page.